Fair Trade Tourism

 "We're seeing a shift in tourism.
 There's a real green consciousness rising in the world.
 It's no longer enough to sit by the pool, drift around and drink pina colada.
 Travellers want to engage more.
 They're thinking about how they live, how they travel, how they can do something constructive."

-Fair wages and good working conditions are among the first things FTTSA assessors and the trademark panel seek.
+Fair wages and good working conditions are among the first things FTT assessors and the trademark panel seek.
 Others include local employment and procurement, training and empowerment of staff, the promotion of local tourism attractions, and respect for human rights, culture and the environment.

 Travel tips & Planning info